SlangLab-NU/torgo_inference_on_cluster/README.md

 ## Building Docker on Local Machine

-Run the following command in the root directory to build the the dockerfile:
+Run the following command in the root directory to build the dockerfile:

 `docker build -t macarious/finetune .`